 -

-From the SAP HANA Cloud cockpit, open the SAP HANA database explorer, then right-click Remote Sources and select Add Remote Source.
+In the SAP HANA database explorer connected to SAP HANA Cloud, right-click Remote Sources and select Add Remote Source.

-Specify the server, port, extra adapter properties, and credentials (User1, Password1).
+Specify the server, port, extra adapter properties, credentials (User1, Password1) and if a Location ID was specified in step 5, add

-Additional details can be found at CREATE REMOTE SOURCE Statement.
+Additional details can be found at Create an SAP HANA On-Premise Remote Source.

 -